robert-westenberger/knowledgebase/programming-puzzles.md

 function call B is swallowed because B, C is in the cooling time from A, and C is latter.
 ## Implementation
 - Initialize a variable `throttleTimer` to `false` and `lastArgs` to an empty array.
+- Return an anonymous function
+  - if the throttleTimer is false
 ```
 export function throttle<T extends (...args:any[]) => any>(func: T, wait: number): T {